 Rename Administrator Account in Windows 10

-If you wish to rename your Administrator account, you may follow any one of these steps.
+If you wish to rename your Administrator account, you may use any one of these methods:

 Under the Users tab, select the username and click on the Properties button.
 You will be able to rename it under the General tab.
 This method will let you rename an Administrator account which is active and enabled.